Vella020/SENG-5709-Project2-Snowflake-POC/README.md

 warehousename = <compute_wh>
 ```

-Set security key from AWS as per the below link to suessfully download data from S3
+Set security key from AWS as per the below link to successfully download data from S3
  `https://docs.snowflake.com/en/user-guide/snowsql-start.html#using-named-connections`

 ### Load data from s3 to tables